 Track your income and expenses

-Just like how you track your habits and plans in order to be productive, you should track your income and expenses to always stay within your budget, never spending too much, and always the right amount.
+Just like how you track your habits and plans in order to be productive, you should track your income and expenses to always stay within your budget.

 Create a table or chart that includes columns for the date, amount, and other helpful information like purpose.
 Here’s what a sample tracker looks like: